Wetbikeboy2500/web_content_parser/README.md

 * **version** version is an int used for tracking what the current source version is.
 This will help determine if one source is newer than another

 * **programType** programType is the current scripting environment you are targeting.
 The only valid value is currently wql.
-This acts to add a way to make sure incompatible sources can't run when new requirements are needed or changed.
+This ensures incompatible programs can't run when new requirements are needed or changed.

 * **requests** requests is a list of all possible scripting calls that can be made.
 They have a `type` which is the name to call the execute the script.
 They have a `file` which is the script file that sits in the current directory of the yaml file or deeper.
 There is also `programType` which is optional as it will inherit its value from the one defined in the parent.
 This allows for a source to have multiple program types.
 This is useful for allowing more scripting systems.